WatsonDataPlatform/E2ELab/appdeveloper/Readme.md

 Step | Description
 ------------ | -------------
 1 | Launch the Cloudant NoSQL DB Service
-2 | Setup the Cludant NoSQL Database
+2 | Create and Setup a Cludant NoSQL Database
 3 | Prepare the Watson Data Platform Application
 4 | Prepare the Data
 5 | Complete and Run the Data Activity